-The inspector reviewed the complaints policy and found it described in detail how to make a complaint, who to make the complaint to and the procedure that would be followed following receipt of a complaint.
+The inspector reviewed the complaints' policy and found it described in detail how to make a complaint, who to make the complaint to and the procedure that would be followed following receipt of a complaint.
 It contained details of the nominated person available to ensure that all complaints are appropriately responded to and records maintained.
 An easy read version of the complaints procedure will be on display in the centre.

-The team leader told the inspector that a weekly residents' meeting will be held.
-This will include discussions on items such as the menu for the coming week and planned group activities.
+The regional manager told the inspector that a weekly residents' meeting will be held.
+This will be organised by the residents themselves and will include discussions on items such as the menu for the coming week, plans for the weekend, any issues related to the premises and planned group activities.